 Ash & Nic – The West-Indisch Huis, Amsterdam | Violinist Benjamin Konrad / imagelana.com

-Manage your small wedding guest list in Amsterdam!
+Manage your small wedding in Amsterdam.
+Start with the guest list seating arrangement for the ceremony and place settings.
 This is the best way without hurting the feelings of family and friends.
-Categorize invitees into four groups.
+Reserve seats and or/rows at the wedding ceremony.
+So, where do you start?
+Categorise invitees into four groups.
 How do you do that?
-Use a tier list system: an A, B, C & D wedding guest list.
+Use a tier guest list order of events: an A, B, C & D wedding guest list.

 Are you curious about how much you can save on your small wedding in Amsterdam?
 If you’re planning to marry in the Netherlands, you should first arrange a marriage or civil partnership in your country of residence, which typically costs between €50 and €300.
 Once you have obtained the necessary certificate, you can invite your day and evening guests to join your celebrant-led ceremony at your small wedding in Amsterdam.